UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_manual.md

 # Data Evaluation

 The data measured by the instrument are stored in its integrated data storage.
 Data files can be obtained following the procedure described in the "Downloading Recorded Data to a User's Computer" section.
 The format description of these files is available on the device's documentation website and depends on the device's firmware.
-These files can be analyzed with custom software tools based on [this example script](https://github.com/UniversalScientificTechnologies/AIRDOS04/blob/AIRDOS04C/notebooks/flight_dose_calculation.ipynb), or you can use the [dosportal](https://portal.dos.ust.cz) web application for managing and evaluating data measured by UST instruments.
+These files can be analyzed with custom software tools based on [this example script](https://github.com/UniversalScientificTechnologies/AIRDOS04/blob/AIRDOS04C/notebooks/flight_dose_calculation.ipynb).
+The [DOSPORTAL](/dosportal) web application or [DOSVIEW](/dosview) stand-alone application could be used for manipulation with the data.

 ![Measured doserate during flight by AIRDOS04](https://raw.githubusercontent.com/UniversalScientificTechnologies/AIRDOS04/refs/heads/AIRDOS04C/doc/img/AIRDOS04_doserate.png)